 Low Level Threat:

-A threat which poses a minimal risk.
+A threat that poses minimal risk.

-- Threat is vague and indirect.
+- The threat is vague and indirect.

-- Information contained in the threat is inconsistent, implausible or lacks detail.
+- Information contained in the threat is inconsistent, implausible, or lacks detail.

 - The threat lacks realism.

 - The content of the threat suggests the person is unlikely to carry it out.

 A threat that could be carried out, although it may not appear entirely realistic.